Evelyn Svec Ward: Career

 From 1948 until 1955, Ward had worked at the Cleveland Museum of Art in the textiles department under curator Dorothy G. Payer Sheperd.
 In 1952, she married William E. Ward (artist), he was an exhibition designer at the Cleveland Museum of Art.
 They honeymooned in the Oaxaca Valley in Mexico.
 After their honeymoon, the couple annually traveled to Mexico, a place that influenced her work.

-She would use Mexican local materials and fibers in her work including from the maguey cactus (agave americana), zacate root, and amate bark paper.
+She would use Mexican local materials and fibers in her work including from the maguey cactus (Agave americana), zacate root, and amate bark paper.
 She expressed in interviews feeling a connection to history through the materials.

 Death and legacy

 She died in the hospital on April 8, 1989, in Cleveland.
 In 1991, her work was featured in a postmortem retrospective exhibition at the Cleveland Museum of Art.

-Her work can be found in public museum collections including at the Metropolitan Museum of Art, the Art Institute of Chicago, Cleveland Museum of Art, Minneapolis Institute of Art, and the Philadelphia Museum of Art.
+Her work can be found in public museum collections including at the Metropolitan Museum of Art, the Art Institute of Chicago, Cleveland Museum of Art, Minneapolis Institute of Art, the Philadelphia Museum of Art, and the Artists Archives of the Western Reserve.